3cqs-coder/SymBot/docs/readme.txt

 	- "web_server" contains settings for the SymBot web server.
 The default port is 3000.

+	- "telegram" contains an optional Telegram token id and user id to send SymBot notifications to.
+You must first create a Telegram bot with @BotFather to use.

 	- "mongo_db_url" is the URL to your MongoDB instance.
 		- For quick set up, create a free account at https://cloud.mongodb.com and copy the URL given into the app config.
 It begins with something like: mongodb+srv://
 		- For better security running your own local database is recommended